fkooman/put/README.md

 We do NOT aim at full PHPUnit compatibility, only the stuff that is really useful will be implemented.
 Write your own mock classes!

+This project does **NOT** support PHPUnit annotations, including data providers.

 ## Using

 In your project's `composer.json`: